PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 author: michael-matloka
 ---

-**This post shows how a good CI solution can automate your development workflow and help you focus on actual challenges instead of chores.
+**This post shows how a good CI solution can automate your engineering workflow and help you focus on actual challenges instead of chores.
 PostHog does the same for your product workflow: we're a product analytics platform that helps you discover how users use your product, and what could make their journey better.